praclet/ctf_osint/challenges/level01/You_know_Google/You_know_Google.md

 ## Hint (cost: 25 pts)

-Have you ever heard of google ID ?
-Have you grabed it yet ?
+Have you ever heard of google ID?
+Have you grabed it yet?
 There are great writeups on how to exploit it, including one from a notorious twitter osint expert :D

 ## Solution